Sciences Po: Financial scandals

 Alain Lancelot, director of Sciences Po from 1987 to 1996, was investigated for financial mismanagement by the French Court of Audit.

-Since 1997, the institution has been hit by a number of scandals, notably concerning the leadership of Richard Descoings, its director from 1997 to 2012.

-Descoings, director from 1997 to 2012, had been criticized for offering large sums of money (through salary rise, free accommodation, etc.) to diverse members of staff, including his wife, in spite of the fact that Sciences Po is partly stately funded.
+Under Richard Descoings, its director from 1997 to 2012, the school was hit by a few financial scandals.
+Descoings had been criticized for offering large sums of money (through salary rise, free accommodation, etc.) to diverse members of staff, including his wife, in spite of the fact that Sciences Po was partly state-funded.

-In February 2012, it was revealed that an inspector of the French Court of Audit, in charge of investigating the financial behaviour of Sciences Po, was at the same time employed by Sciences Po.

-On 3 April 2012, Descoings was found dead in his Manhattan luxury hotel room during a trip where he was representing Sciences Po in New York.
-The police initially concluded that his death had been caused by an overdose, but the final coronary report eventually stated that he died a natural death.
-Descoings' energy on this last day and the missing phones and computer have raised questions as to the precise circumstances of his death.

-In October 2012, the Court of Audit reprimanded Sciences Po for financial mismanagement, accusing it of opaque remuneration procedures, unwarranted expenses claims and excessive pay-rises for managers.
-The Court noted that the school's complex legal status – a public institute managed by a private trust – had contributed to dysfunction and waste.
+In October 2012, the Court of Audit reprimanded Sciences Po for financial mismanagement, accusing it of opaque remuneration procedures, unwarranted expenses claims and excessive pay rises for managers.
+The Court noted that the school's complex legal status – a public institute managed by a private trust – had contributed to a dysfunction and waste.
 It also criticized the French government for increasing state funding for the school without insisting on additional public oversight.
-Sciences Po has also been accused to prevail results over morals.